mudgett06/choropleth/README.md

 \* If mapping counties or cities formatted as names, a column including the containing state must also be included.

-** If mapping census tracts formatted as names, a column including the containing state AND county must also be included.
+** If mapping census tracts formatted as names, a column including the containing state *and* county must also be included.

 ### Example of a .csv containing county data:
 State,    County,   Pop.
 Density (Pop./mi2)